MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/listbox-autocomplete.md

 ---
 layout: entry
-title:  "Autocomplete input with listbox"
+title:  "Autocomplete Input with Listbox"
 description: "How to test an accessible listbox with inline autocomplete text input for the Web"
 categories: form